sivakumarperiyasamy01/Imagesearch-app/README.md

 9. Use state hook - to store all Api data
 10. Image card component creation
 11. pass the dynamice data using map function
 12. Destrucring object data
+13. Search feature-fetching the data based on user input query
-13. Shimmerui
+14. Shimmerui
-14. Error Page
+15. Error Page